-Nationals end their unusual season looking toward what they hope is a brighter future
+Nationals choose to focus on 2019 and 2021 as an unusual 2020 season comes to an end

-And, for the final time in 2020, they weren’t allowed inside.
+And for the final time in 2020, they weren’t allowed inside.

 It was one of many parting reminders of an odd summer: Nationals Park was empty from start to finish.
 Only nearby hotels and apartments offered in-person views.
 The Nationals played 60 games like this, stuck in an eerie quiet, and have just a 26-34 record to show for it.
 Their closing result, a 15-5 win over the New York Mets, did nothing to shift the playoff picture.
 Neither could Juan Soto taking the National League batting title with a .351 average.
 Washington has to settle for improving next year.

-The team has been splitting up for weeks now.
 Under this season’s health protocols, in an effort to limit crowding, injured players are not allowed at club facilities.
 So once Stephen Strasburg had year-ending carpal tunnel surgery in August, he cooped up at home in suburban Virginia.
 Starlin Castro did the same in Miami after having a pin put into his broken right wrist.
 Sean Doolittle hung in Washington, rehabbing his strained oblique at an off-site facility, then watched games about 10 minutes from the park.

 Doolittle’s last day in the stadium was Sept.
 11, when he made a visit to the trainer’s room.
 But he didn’t say his goodbyes then, to his teammates, to the clubbies or security guards at the door.
 He figured he would at the end of September — on Sunday — when the schedule capped and each locker was packed up.
 But he didn’t get the chance.